jonalex/leaptab/README.rst

 LeapTab
 =========

-Tool for switching windows with leapmotion.
+Tool for switching windows with leap motion.

 Installation
 -------------

 1. Clone repository.
-2. Move leapmotion libraries in leap folder (`Leap.py`, `libLeap.so` and `LeapPython.so`).
+2. Move leap motion libraries in leap folder (`Leap.py`, `libLeap.so` and `LeapPython.so`).
 3. Install `lepatab` with:

 .. code-block:: bash